konieboy/Quick-Quiz/README.md

 On the Todo list is to add a feature to create quizes within the program.

-Written in C# and using Windows Forms.
+Written in C# to practice using Windows Forms.